 Frequently Asked Questions

 Our radiologists will evaluate your exam and send a report to your referring physician.
-Your referring physician will follow up with you directly to explain the results and the next steps in your care plan.
+Your referring physician will follow-up with you directly to explain the results and the next steps in your care plan.

-Yes we do.
+We can help schedule exams for most insurance plans in most regions.
 If you would like us to help you evaluate your insurance, snap a photo of your insurance card (front and back) and upload it with your order.
 You can upload your order by clicking here.

 Screening studies can be provided directly to the patient, diagnostic exam reports will be provided to the referring doctor.